juanigchiloteguy/Top-songs-2023---Data-analytics-proyect/README.md

 Today I want to share with you my first ever made project for my portfolio in data analytics.
 In which, as my first personal project and in order to make it bearable, I wanted to work with something related to one of the things I enjoy doing the most: listening to music.
 For this reason, I decided to work with a public dataset uploaded in the website Kaggle, about the most streamed songs in Spotify in the past year 2023.

-You can find the dataset in the next link: https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023
+You can find the original dataset in the next link: https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023

 Hope you all like it!